hotdogontology/AP-CSA-Unit-3/README.md

-# Unit 3 Java Programming Project
+# Unit 3 - If Statements and Booleans

-This project is designed for Mr. Hare's APCS-A, focusing on Unit 3 concepts such as conditional statements, Boolean expressions, and logical operators.
+This project is designed for AP CS-A, focusing on Unit 3 concepts such as conditional statements, Boolean expressions, and logical operators.
 The project includes a set of methods that students need to implement, along with unit tests to verify their functionality.

 ## Project Structure